acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Install the necessary Python packages as listed in the requirements.txt.

-Run the Starter Notebook:
+Run the Data Notebook then Final Notebook:

-Start with Project3_Starter.ipynb to run the machine learning pipeline.
+After running the data notebook run the final notebook. both are in the notebooks folder.
 This notebook includes everything you need to train models, evaluate them, and generate the results.

 Explore the Data Notebook: